Open 24/7|$75 Certified Appraisals

 If the vehicle is worth materially less than ICBC’s reference value, get a certified FIN-320 first.

-If you already overpaid PST, prepare the FIN-355 refund package with matching proof of purchase and payment.
+If PST was already paid and you need a refund review, prepare the FIN-355 package with matching proof of purchase and payment.

 FIN-355 proof of purchase: what to include